liquid4teur/Vagrant/README.md

 >exit

 # Managing the VM

+Vagran boxes are configured using a vagrantfile.
+Vagrantfiles are simple Ruby programs (easy to read and write) used by the Vagrant CLI to set attributes of a vagrant box (such as CPU, memory, disk and network configurations).
+Vagrantfiles are mostly single line statements.

+## Managing through useful commands

 You can suspend your VM.
 The suspend command is similar to the hibernate feature of a laptop.
 The box is unloaded from memory but not shot down.
 The contents of the box RAM are written to the disk.
 You can do so with the command: